-Even after raising its annual regular price for Amazon Prime service by $20, Amazon offers ways for certain customers to save money.
-Shoppers who are recipients of SNAP and SNAP EBT Cash benefits (or Medicaid benefits) may qualify to save 50% off their Prime membership.
+Even after raising its annual regular price for Amazon Prime recently, Amazon offers ways for certain customers to save money.
+Shoppers who are recipients of SNAP and SNAP EBT Cash benefits (or Medicaid benefits) may qualify to save more than 50% off their Prime membership.

 You can also use your SNAP card to purchase fresh groceries and other qualified products on Amazon.

-To see if you qualify for 50% off Prime, visit amazon.com/prime/qualify.
+To see if you qualify for the Prime discount, visit amazon.com/prime/qualify.
 To show you are an EBT recipient, enter your EBT number, upload an image of your card, and select the state that issued the card from the dropdown menu.
 Amazon wants qualifying participants to know their EBT card will not be used to pay for the discounted membership, which is $6.99 per month.

 Recipients of other government assistance programs — including Medicare, Direct Express (DE), the National School Lunch Program (NSLP), Low Income Home Energy Assistance Program (LIHEAP), Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), Tribal Temporary Assistance for Needy Families (TTANF) and the Women, Infants and Children (WIC) program — may also qualify.
 Additionally, for a limited time you can upload an Economic Income Payment (EIP) card to qualify for the discount.